Early Childhood Clinic

 How will the Early Childhood Clinic meet my needs?

+After your telemedicine visit, your child’s provider may recommend coming to Seattle Children’s for a more in-depth evaluation.
 To get a complete picture, we ask you to fill out a family information form online before your first appointment.
 During your evaluation visits, we also:

 - Ask you to fill out forms that ask questions about your child.

-- Parent groups at Seattle Children’s where you can gain skills to help your child and get support from other parents
+- Parent groups at Seattle Children’s where you can gain skills to help your child and get support from other parents (Incredible Years group and Anxiety Parent Group)

 - Training on the most effective ways to handle your child’s behavior with the Early Childhood Clinic team